Garm Hava: Plot

 Amina and her family have almost given up on her marrying Kazim after Halim breaks his promise to return soon from Pakistan.
-Kazim returns on his own, and reveals that his father had become opposed to his marrying Amina, preferring that he marry the daughter of a Pakistani politician.
+Kazim sneaks across the border and returns on his own, and reveals that his father had become opposed to his marrying Amina, preferring that he marry the daughter of a Pakistani politician.
 Having received a scholarship from the Government of Pakistan to study in Canada, Kazim desires to marry Amina before he leaves, but before the marriage can take place, he is arrested by police and repatriated to Pakistan for travelling without a passport and not registering at the police station, as is required of all citizens of Pakistan.
 Amina is heart-broken, and finally accepts Shamshad's courtship.
 Sikander undergoes a long string of unsuccessful job interviews, where the interviewers repeatedly suggest that he would have better luck in Pakistan.
 Sikander and his group of friends become disillusioned and start an agitation against unemployment and discrimination, but Salim prohibits Sikander from taking part.
 Despite his political connections, Salim Mirza's brother-in-law ends up in debt over shady business practices and decides to flee to Pakistan.
 Amina again faces the prospect of losing her lover, but Shamshad promises to return and not leave her like Kazim.
 Salim Mirza's reluctance to modernise and cultivate ties with the newly formed shoemakers union results in his business not receiving patronage and consequently failing.
 Disillusioned, his son Baqar decides to migrate to Pakistan with his son and wife.
 Salim's aged mother suffers a stroke, and through his friend, Salim is able to bring his mother to her beloved house for a final visit, where she dies.
 While Salim is travelling in a horse-drawn carriage, the carriage driver, a Muslim, gets into an accident and a squabble with other locals.
 The situation deteriorates into a riot, and Salim is hit by a stone and suffers injuries.
 With his business and elder son gone, Salim begins to work as a humble shoemaker to make a living.
 Shamshad's mother returns from Pakistan for a visit, leading Amina and her mother to think that Shamshad would also come soon and their marriage would take place.
 However, Shamshad's mother merely takes advantage of Salim Mirza's connections to release some of her husband's money, and reveals that Shamshad's marriage has been arranged with the daughter of a well-connected Pakistani family.
 Shattered with this second betrayal, Amina commits suicide, which devastates the whole family.